 250-83-010 Purpose.
 250-83-020 Institutional eligibility.
 250-83-030 Identification of eligible foster youth.
 250-83-040 Student eligibility for passport scholarship.
 250-83-050 Determining the amount of the passport student scholarship.
 250-83-060 Institutional incentive grant to provide student support services.
 250-83-070 Reserve of funds and payment of student scholarship and institutional incentive grant.
 250-83-080 Board's responsibilities.
 250-83-090 Definitions.

 8.4.3 Legislative Reports

-A comprehensive report on the Passport to College Promise program can be found on the Washington Student Achievement Council website:
+A comprehensive report on the Passport to College program can be found onthe Washington Student Achievement Council website:

-- On the Reports page, click on the Financial Aid & Affordability tab. - Select the Passport to College Promise: Program Update.
+- Click on the Financial Aid & Affordability tab. - Select the Passport to College Promise: Program Update.